 According to the profile, Markiplier's income nearly doubled in 2021 because of the strong sales of his merchandise series, Unus Annus, which include T-shirts, sweatshirts, and other things.

-4. Rhett & Link: $30 Million
+4. Rhett & Link (Good Mythical Morning): $30 Million

 The pair's YouTube channel, which began as a talk show called, “Good Mythical Morning,” has evolved into something big with spin-offs and brand extensions, boosting their viewership and income.
-In 2021, their YouTube earnings are estimated to be over $30 million.
+In 2022, their YouTube earnings are estimated to be over $30 million.